canadafloridaThe Canadian reference for Florida

 The 60-second version

 All three territories impose the same presence rule: 183 days per calendar year (six months plus one day, equivalent to Quebec).
-The three plans—Yukon Health Care Insurance Plan, NWT Health Care Plan, and Nunavut Health Care Plan—cover emergency care abroad at territorial rates only.
+The three plans: Yukon Health Care Insurance Plan, NWT Health Care Plan, and Nunavut Health Care Plan: cover emergency care abroad at territorial rates only.
 These rates are roughly 15 to 20 percent lower than Quebec rates.
-A 3-day hospitalization for a heart attack costs USD 100,000–200,000; all three territories reimburse approximately CAD$100–120.
+A 3-day hospitalization for a heart attack costs USD 100,000 to 200,000; all three territories reimburse approximately CAD$100 to 120.
 The difference remains the patient's responsibility.
 Private travel insurance is absolutely mandatory for any Florida stay.
 Reciprocal billing agreements between territories and provinces ensure continuous coverage during interprovincial moves within Canada, but this protection does not extend to the United States.

 Acronyms used in this guide